 Explore it on Goodreads or Amazon.

-Other books by this author include The Sea of Monsters, The Titan's Curse, The Battle of the Labyrinth, The Last Olympian, The Red Pyramid, The Lost Hero, Cold Springs, The Throne of Fire, The Son of Neptune, The Mark of Athena, The Serpent's Shadow, House of Hades, The Blood of Olympus, The Hidden Oracle, The Hammer of Thor
+Other books by this author which I have reviewed include The Sea of Monsters, The Titan's Curse, The Battle of the Labyrinth, The Last Olympian, The Red Pyramid, The Lost Hero, Cold Springs, The Throne of Fire, The Son of Neptune, The Mark of Athena, The Serpent's Shadow, House of Hades, The Blood of Olympus, The Hidden Oracle, The Hammer of Thor

 First in the Magnus Chase and the Gods of Asgard fantasy series for middle-grade readers set in Boston, Massachusetts, and revolving around Magnus, a just-turned-sixteen-year-old homeless boy.